oneananda/AWS_Operations/Learning/011 Amazon RDS (Relational Database Service)/003 Amazon RDS Backup/README.md

    - **Storage Costs**: Backup storage is billed separately.
 The cost depends on the size of the backups and the retention period.
    - **Snapshot Storage**: Manual snapshots incur storage costs based on their size and duration.

+### Best Practices

+- **Regular Backups**: Ensure automated backups are enabled and configured with an appropriate retention period for your needs.
+- **Test Restores**: Periodically test restore procedures to ensure backup integrity and readiness for disaster recovery.
+- **Monitor and Alert**: Use CloudWatch to monitor backup processes and set up alerts for backup failures or issues.

+By leveraging these backup features and practices, we can ensure data protection, disaster recovery, and operational resilience for our RDS databases.